 The Anne Arundel County Consolidated Plan: FY 2021 - FY 2025 contains a strategic plan for addressing the housing and community development needs in the County.
 This Plan provides a comprehensive analysis of the needs of County residents and sets out specific goals, strategies, and outcomes to address the needs over a five-year period.
-This section outlines how the funds available during Local Fiscal Year 2022 will be used to achieve the goals and outcomes outlined in the Plan.
+This section outlines how the funds available during Local Fiscal Year 2023 will be used to achieve the goals and outcomes outlined in the Plan.

-The projects, programs, and activities outlined in this section were selected to address the priority needs, goals, strategies, and outcomes, outlined in Table 2, developed through an intensive public planning process and analysis based on data received through a housing market study and needs assessment.
-Through this planning process, the County identified specific strategies to address the needs in the following goal areas: (i) Homeownership Opportunities; (ii) Rental Housing Opportunities; (iii) Prevent and End Homelessness; (iv) Sustainable Communities; (v) Economic Opportunities; and (vi) Promote Fair Housing.
-The following projects, programs and activities funded with County entitlement funds - CDBG, HOME, and ESG - seek to address the priority needs and to meet the goals identified in the Consolidated Plan.
-Other projects, funded with other federal dollars, such as CoC or HOPWA funds, designed to address the other goal areas, are discussed throughout the remaining sections of this Action Plan.
+The projects, programs, and activities outlined in this section were selected to address the priorities, goals, strategies, and outcomes outlined in the Consolidated Plan, developed through an intensive public planning process and analysis based on data that was received through a housing market study and needs assessment.
+Through this planning process, the County identified specific strategies to address the needs in the following goal areas: (i) Homeownership Opportunities; (ii) Rental Housing Opportunities; (iii) Preventing and Ending Homelessness; (iv) Sustainable Communities; (v) Economic Opportunities; and (vi) Promoting Fair Housing.
+The following projects, programs and activities funded with County entitlement funds - CDBG, HOME, and ESG - seek to address the priority needs and meet the goals identified in the Consolidated Plan.
+Other projects, funded with different federal dollars, such as CoC or HOPWA funds, designed to address the goals herein, are discussed throughout the rest of this Action Plan.